Glossary of Philanthropic Terms

 A grant that is made on the condition that other monies must be secured, either on a matching basis or via some other formula, usually within a specified period of time, with the objective of stimulating giving from additional sources.

 A community foundation is a tax-exempt, nonprofit, autonomous, publicly supported, philanthropic institution composed primarily of permanent funds established by many separate donors of the long-term diverse, charitable benefit of the residents of a defined geographic area.
 Typically, a community foundation serves an area no larger than a state.
 Community foundations provide an array of services to donors who wish to establish endowed funds without incurring the administrative and legal costs of starting independent foundations.
-There are more than 500 community foundations across the United States today.
-The Cleveland Foundation is the oldest; the New York Community Trust is the largest.
-Examples of recently started, thriving community foundations include the Community Foundation for the Fox Valley Region, Wisconsin, and the Delaware Community Foundation.
+According to Foundation Center, there are more than 800 community foundations across the United States today.
+The Cleveland Foundation is the oldest; the Silicon Valley Community Foundation is the largest.

 A corporate (company-sponsored) foundation is a private foundation that derives its grantmaking funds primarily from the contributions of a profit-making business.
 The company-sponsored foundation often maintains close ties with the donor company, but it is a separate, legal organization, sometimes with its own endowment, and is subject to the same rules and regulations as other private foundations.
 There are more than 2,000 corporate foundations in the United States holding some $11 billion in assets. (see Corporate Giving Program)